 In the UK, this isn't available, but you can use a Heat Link relay to control an electric radiator.
 It's a bit complex though, so be sure to check out the full guide above on how to do it.

-If you've got a lot of Nest products, you're going to need some organization.
+If you've got a lot of Nest products, you're going to need some organisation.
 The best way to do this is via Spaces.
 Hit up the settings gear and scroll down to Spaces.
 Here, you'll get to choose which products are in which rooms.
-This will give you a nice, organized look of how your Nest ecosystem is working by room whenever you check out the main section of the Nest app.
+This will give you a nice, organised look at how your Nest ecosystem is working by room whenever you check out the main section of the Nest app.

 Nest Protect pushes alerts to other Nest products

 Nest Protect is arguably the most important device the company has, as it sounds an alarm if it detects smoke or COg.
 It also pushes out alerts to every other Nest product you have, and they'll all work in conjunction with each other to make sure you know what's going on and cover your back.

 If your Nest Protect detects smoke or CO, your thermostat will shut off the air system to prevent smoke from travelling through vents.
 Your Nest cams will automatically start recording, and you'll be able to share clips even if you don't have a Nest Aware subscription, which is otherwise required.
 Your other Nest products will sound an alarm and let you know where the alert was made.

 Similarly, if you've got the Nest Secure and its alarm was set off, your cams will automatically start recording even if they were scheduled to be off.
 You'll get a notification and a clip of whatever your cameras were recording, too.

 Pair the Nest x Yale Lock and Nest Secure